DejavuForensics/mELM/README.md

  	- **Second column**: 1; the sample (row) belongs to the class malware (Citadel).
 0; the sample (row) belongs to the counter-class (serious app).
     - **Other columns**: input attributes (neurons) referring to features of the target application.
 In this diabetes_train, there are 430 input neurons.
 For example, in the first sample (row), the first neuron has a value of 0.
 - At the end of learning (training), the ELM neural network will be capable of generalization.
 The ELM will classify the unseen sample as either class (1.0) or counter-class (0.0).
 An unseen sample refers to a sample not presented during training.

-python [melm.py](https://github.com/DejavuForensics/mELM/blob/main/mELM/melm.py) -tall [Antivirus_Dataset_PE32_Citadel_mELM_format.csv](https://github.com/DejavuForensics/Citadel/blob/main/Antivirus_Dataset_PE32_Citadel_mELM_format.csv)
+-    In the terminal, use the extreme neural network in didactic repository.
+Here's an example: python [melm.py](https://github.com/DejavuForensics/mELM/blob/main/mELM/melm.py) -tall [Antivirus_Dataset_PE32_Citadel_mELM_format.csv](https://github.com/DejavuForensics/Citadel/blob/main/Antivirus_Dataset_PE32_Citadel_mELM_format.csv)
 -kfold 10 -virusNorm -ty 1 -nh 500 -af dilation -v